Quantum Bayes Classifiers and Their Application in Image Classification: Introduction

 Quantum Bayesian networks (QBN) were introduced in 1995 as a simulation of classical ones \cite{Youssef-442}.
 In 2013, Ozols et al. proposed a quantum version of the rejection sampling algorithm called quantum rejection sampling for Bayesian inference \cite{OzolsRoetteler-445}.
 In 2016, Moreira and Wichert proposed a quantum-like Bayesian network that uses amplitudes to represent marginal and conditional probabilities \cite{MoreiraWichert-448}.
 In 2019, Woerner and Egger developed a quantum algorithm \cite{WoernerJ-446} for risk analysis using the principles of amplitude amplification and estimation.
 Their algorithm can provide a quadratic speed-up compared to classical Monte Carlo methods.
-In 2021, Borujeni et al. proposed a quantum circuit representation of Bayesian networks \cite{BorujeniNannapaneni-433}.
+In 2023, Gabriel et al. proposed a quantum algorithm based on quantum walks for quantum Bayesian estimation of gravitational waves parameters from black holes \cite{EscrigCampos-480}.
+Recently, Borujeni et al. proposed a quantum circuit representation of Bayesian networks \cite{BorujeniNannapaneni-433}.
 They designed quantum Bayesian networks for specific problems, such as stock prediction and liquidity risk assessment.
+Walid et al. further proposed an optimized version of quantum circuit for improving the quantum representation of Bayesian networks \cite{FathallahAmor-502}.

-Different from the parameters learning mode of neural networks, Bayesian classification makes a classification decisions based only on sample features, without the tedious training process, resulting in lower computational complexity, faster speed, and less resource consumption.
-Currently, there is a lack of research on quantum Bayes classifiers (QBCs) building on Bayesian networks for image classification tasks.
-This paper studies QBCs for image classification.
-We design a na\"{\i}ve \cite{RishOthers-411,Leung-429} QBC and three semi-na\"{\i}ve QBCs (SN-QBCs), i.e., the SN-QBC based on SPODE network \cite{Kononenko-450,Zhou-423} with the feature in the center of an image as the superfather, the SN-QBC based on TAN network \cite{Kononenko-450,Zhou-423}, and the SN-QBC based on symmetric relationship of features in images.
-These QBCs are implemented using the MindQuantum Platform \cite{Mindquantum-418}, and the classification effects of QBCs are verified on the MNIST \cite{LecunBottou-417} and the Fashion-MNIST \cite{XiaoRasul-416} datasets.
+Currently, there is a lack of research on quantum Bayes classifiers (QBCs) building on Bayesian networks for solving image classification problems.
+Different from the parameters learning mode of neural networks, a Bayes classifier makes a classification decisions based only on sample features, without the tedious training process, resulting in lower computational complexity, faster speed, and less resource consumption.
+In this paper, we study the construction of quantum Bayes classifiers (QBCs).
+Specifically, we design a na\"{\i}ve \cite{RishOthers-411,Leung-429} QBC and three semi-na\"{\i}ve QBCs (SN-QBCs), i.e., the SN-QBC based on SPODE network \cite{Kononenko-450,Zhou-423} with the attribute in the center of an image as the superfather, the SN-QBC based on TAN network \cite{Kononenko-450,Zhou-423}, and the SN-QBC based on symmetric relationship of attributes in an image.
+These QBCs are then applied to image classification tasks.
+We simulate these QBCs on the MindQuantum platform \cite{Mindquantum-418} and evaluate their performance on the MNIST \cite{LecunBottou-417} and Fashion-MNIST \cite{XiaoRasul-416} datasets.